ianstormtaylor/pg-sql-helpers/Readme.md

 `
 ```

-Safely create a literal SQL "OFFSET" clause from a dynamic `number`.
-Passing a non-number value will throw an error.
+Create a SQL "OFFSET" clause from a dynamic `number`.

 #### `OR`
 `OR([table: String], params: Object)`